The Assessment Process

 Section titled “Phase 3 — Post-Assessment”What happens: The assessment team compiles their findings.
 For each of the 110 requirements, they determine MET, NOT MET, or NOT APPLICABLE.
 They calculate the SPRS score.
 They identify which NOT MET items (if any) are POA&M-eligible.

-The out-brief: Before finalizing, the assessment team typically conducts an out-brief with the OSC leadership — a summary of preliminary findings.
-This is your opportunity to provide additional evidence for any preliminary NOT MET findings.
-If the assessor missed something or you can produce additional evidence that addresses a gap, this is the time.
-But don’t expect to change findings based on promises of future work — evidence must exist at the time of assessment.
+The out-brief: Before finalizing, the assessment team conducts an out-brief with OSC leadership — a summary of preliminary findings.
+The out-brief and the 10-business-day re-evaluation window from Phase 2 together form your opportunity to provide additional evidence for any preliminary NOT MET findings.
+If the assessor missed something or you can produce evidence that addresses a gap, this is the time.
+But: evidence must have existed at the time of assessment — the window does not allow new work to be submitted as if it were already in place.

 Quality assurance: The C3PAO’s quality assurance process reviews the assessment results before they’re finalized.
 This ensures consistency and accuracy across assessors.

 - All requirements MET/N/A → Final Level 2 (C3PAO).
-Certification valid for three years with annual affirmations.
+Certificate valid for three years with annual affirmations submitted to SPRS by the Affirming Official.

-- Some requirements NOT MET, all POA&M-eligible → Conditional Level 2 (C3PAO).
-180-day clock starts to close all POA&M items and pass a closeout assessment.
+- Some requirements NOT MET, all POA&M-eligible, score ≥ 88 → Conditional Level 2 (C3PAO).
+A 180-day clock starts on the CMMC Status Date.

-- NOT MET requirements include non-POA&M-eligible items → No certification.
+- NOT MET requirements include non-POA&M-eligible items, or score below 88 → No certification.
 You must remediate and schedule a new assessment.